datenanfragen/verein-website/content/privacy.en.md

 If you post content on datarequests.org (like comments or contributions to our company database), it may contain personal data.
 The disclosure of this data is entirely voluntary for you.
 Not providing it has no influence on your use of our website.

 - Affected data: the data you provide in your contribution
 - Lawful basis: The basis of the storage is our legitimate interest to display the user contributions on our website in accordance with Art.
-6(1) lit. a GDPR.
+6(1) lit. f GDPR.
 - Duration of storage: indefinitely
 - Data disclosure: User content is publicly accessible via our website.